aagallag/NXBlood/README.md

-# NBlood / Rednukem / PCExhumed
-Reverse-engineered ports of Build games using EDuke32 engine technology and development principles
+# NXBlood
+Switch Blood port based on EDuke32

 ## NBlood
-Blood port based on EDuke32

 ### Installing
-1. Extract NBlood to a new directory
+1. put the NRO into the switch directory
+2. make a folder called nblood in the root of the SD card
-2. Copy the following files from Blood 1.21 to NBlood folder:
+3. Copy the following files from Blood 1.21 to nblood folder:

    BLOOD.INI
    BLOOD.RFF